These historical sites and national monuments are practically Disneyland for history buffs.

 Masjid Omar Kampong Melaka, 10 Keng Cheow Street, Singapore 059607

-Lau Pa Sat
+10. Lau Pa Sat

 Thanks to worldwide coverage (we’re looking at you, Crazy Rich Asians), Lau Pa Sat has become one of the top places for tourists to visit in Singapore.
 As locals, we actually think the food lives up to its flavour and authenticity but it’s the buzzing atmosphere that takes the cake.
 The former market-turned-hawker-centre was built in the 19th century, making it one of the oldest in Singapore.
-Delish local eats aside, the building is famed for its unique octagonal structure, wrought iron filigree and historical elements including the clock tower, with a clock face on every side, and bells that chime every 15 minutes.
+Delish local eats aside, the building in Singapore is famed for its unique octagonal structure, wrought iron filigree and historical elements including the clock tower, with a clock face on every side, and bells that chime every 15 minutes.

 Lau Pa Sat, 18 Raffles Quay, Singapore 048582

-St Andrew’s Cathedral
+11. St Andrew’s Cathedral

 Built in 1836, the oldest Anglican house of worship in Singapore (located in the middle of City Hall MRT and the National Gallery) is replete with interesting trivia.
 The original church featured a tower and spire but was unfortunately struck by lightning, which resulted in the closing of the church in 1852.
-It was also used as an emergency hospital, days before the Japanese Occupation.
-Today, St Andrew’s Cathedral is quite a sight with its Neo-gothic structure as well as stained-glass windows and various memorials and dedications located inside.
+It was also used as an emergency hospital days before the Japanese Occupation.
+Today, St Andrew’s Cathedral is quite a sight with its Neo-Gothic structure as well as stained-glass windows and various memorials and dedications located inside.

 St Andrew’s Cathedral, 11 St Andrew’s Road, Singapore 178959

-Fort Siloso
+12. Fort Siloso

-We love a good trip to Sentosa and if Fort Siloso is not on your agenda, you’re missing out.
+We love a good trip to Sentosa and if Fort Siloso isn’t on your agenda, you’re missing out.
 Built in the late 19th century, the area was used as part of Singapore’s defences during WWII.
 Today, it’s the only well-preserved coastal fort in the city.
 We visited Fort Siloso ourselves and uncovered a military fortress amongst other amazing discoveries from the past.
 Safe to say, we learnt a whole lot.

 Fort Siloso, Siloso Road, Singapore 099981

-The Arts House (Old Parliament House)
+13. The Arts House (Old Parliament House)

 The Arts House, 1 Old Parliament Lane, Singapore 179429

-Central Fire Station
+14. Central Fire Station

 Central Fire Station, 62 Hill Street, Singapore 179367

-National Gallery Singapore
+15. National Gallery Singapore

-Home to two national monuments – the former Supreme Court Building and City Hall, the National Gallery is a true marvel.
+Home to two national monuments – the former Supreme Court Building and City Hall – the National Gallery is a true marvel.
 After converting into an art gallery in 2005, this historical site of Singapore now oversees the largest public display of Singaporean and Southeast Asian art with over 8,000 artworks.

 National Gallery Singapore, 1 St Andrew’s Road, Singapore 178957

-The Istana
+16. The Istana

 Fondly known as The White House of Singapore, The Istana (which translates to palace in Malay) is the official residence and office of the president.
-The 40ha place was formerly a nutmeg plantation before its renovation in 1867.
+It was formerly a nutmeg plantation before its renovation in 1867.
 What stands out is the 18th century neo-Palladian style, complete with wide verandahs, large louvred windows, panelled doors and dwarfed piers and arches.
 Want to visit?
 The Istana is open to the public on Chinese New Year, Deepavali, Hari Raya Puasa, Labour Day and National Day.

 The Istana, 35 Orchard Road, Singapore 238823

-Raffles Singapore
+17. Raffles Hotel Singapore

 This iconic heritage hotel is steeped in rich history.
-Old-world charm meets luxury at the colonial-style icon and former beach house, which was opened as a hotel in 1887.
+Old world charm meets luxury at the colonial-style icon and former beach house, which was opened as a hotel in 1887.
 There are many notable establishments including Long Bar, where the Singapore Sling cocktail originated.
 Raffles has also greeted some of the world’s biggest celebrities and personalities, including the Duke and Duchess of Cambridge.

-Raffles Singapore, 1 Beach Road, Singapore 189673
+Raffles Hotel Singapore, 1 Beach Road, Singapore 189673

-The Battlebox
+18. The Battlebox

 The Battlebox, 2 Cox Terrace, Singapore 179622

-Thian Hock Keng Temple
+19. Thian Hock Keng Temple

 Known for being the oldest Chinese temple in Singapore – and the most important temple to the Hokkien clan here, this historical site of Singapore and place of worship is dedicated to Mazu, the Goddess of the Sea.
-With its remarkable architecture and history, the restored-to-perfection Thian Hock Keng Temple is one of Telok Ayer’s biggest gems.
+With its remarkable architecture and. history, the restored-to-perfection Thian Hock Keng Temple is one of Telok Ayer’s biggest gems.
 Detailed carvings and sculptures pepper the architectural masterpiece’s interiors, while gorgeous encaustic tiles make for interesting photos, but as with any place of worship, proceed with caution and respect.

 Thian Hock Keng Temple, 158 Telok Ayer Street, Singapore 068613

-Sultan Mosque
+20. Sultan Mosque

 Sultan Mosque, 3 Muscat Street, Singapore 198833

-Victoria Theatre and Concert Hall
+21. Victoria Theatre and Concert Hall

 Victoria Theatre and Concert Hall, 9 Empress Place, Singapore 179556

-CHIJMES, 30 Victoria Street, Singapore 187996
+Chijmes, 30 Victoria Street, Singapore 187996

-Sri Mariamman Temple
+23. Sri Mariamman Temple

 Sri Mariamman Temple, 244 South Bridge Road, Singapore 058793